cjorosco/Portfolio/Project6_Primate_Predict/README.md

 * Predict the dominant male.
 * Identify sub-groups.

 The project uses network diagrams to identify sub-groups using the networkx library and the Kmodes clustering method.
 Additionally, the dataset is reshaped to conduct exploratory analysis and as input into the Classification models.
 The Chi 2 and the Recursive Feature Elimination methods were chosen to refine the final dataset for the models.
-The project uses the Logistics Regression, Random Forest Classifier, and Ordinal Regression models for the predictions.
+For the predictions, the project uses the Logistics Regression, Random Forest Classifier, and Ordinal Regression models.

 ### Results:

+To predict the Gender based upon the behavior variables, the best results came from the Logistics Regression model with an accuracy score of 61%.
+The Dominant male test uses the Ordinal Regression Classifier model using the MORD library.
+The MORD library supports the LogisticsIT, LogisticsAT, and the Ordinal Ridge algorithms.
+The project uses all three algorithms to predict the Dominant Male.
+The LogisticsAT model produced the best results with an F1-score of 71%.
+Looking at the results of this model run, the model did identify correctly the highest-ranking individual which is #7.
+The K-modes clustering method results show the 3 different clusters with the majority of the entities being assigned to one cluster.
+This result is consistent with number of community results using the Girvan-Newman algorithm.
+A contributing factor to the mediocre results could be that the data did not contain enough variations within the features to serve as a good sample set for training.
+The dataset may contain a poor balance of bias and variance.
+Another reason is the imbalance of the gender observations wihtin the dataset.
+This may have contributed to the underfitting of the models and not having enough observations to capture the underlying patterns within the data.

 ### Technical Specifications:

+The code is written in Python 3.8 and uses Jupyter Notebooks as the IDE.
+The program uses Pandas and several libraries from Scikit-Learn, Matplotlib, Graphviz, and Networkx.

 ### Files:

 * Primate_Predict.ipynb
 * Primate_Predict.pdf